Fun Fact: During the festival, Shambhala Music Festival becomes the largest city in the West Kootenay.

-Use of generators, including those built into RVs, is prohibited at Shambhala Music Festival.
-Generators create both noise and air pollution, and are not suited for our tightly-packed campgrounds.
+Use of generators, including those built into RVs are prohibited at Shambhala Music Festival.
+Generators create noise and air pollution, and are not suited for our tightly-packed campgrounds.

 There is no public access to electricity for personal care (ie: hair dryers) at the Salmo River Ranch.
 You can charge your phone at the General Store.